robinbenitezmora/My-Enumerable/README.md

 ## Getting Started

-To get a local copy up and running follow these simple steps. git clone https://github.com/robinbenitezmora/My-Enumerate in your terminal
+To get a local copy up and running follow these simple steps. git clone https://github.com/robinbenitezmora/My-Enumerable in your terminal

 ### Prerequisites
 - Ruby
 - Git
+- VSCode
+- GitHub
 ### Setup
 - Clone the repository
 - Open the terminal